RouHim/binvec/README.md

 </p>

 <p align="center">
     <i>BinVec is a graphical program that converts raster graphics into vector graphics with real-time previews.
-BinVec is built with Rust and is available for Linux only.</i>
+BinVec is built with Rust and is available for Linux and Windows.</i>
 </p>

 ## Features